-UPDATE 02/18/22: One local news station, WPLG, watched additional videos of "Gladys from the Glades," a hulking pit bull-type dog that was rescued from the Everglades on January 18 by 100+ Abandoned dogs of Everglades Florida.
-On February 17, the dog fatally attacked 71-year old Pam Robb who was volunteering at the rescue facility.
+Local news station WPLG watched additional videos of "Gladys from the Glades," a hulking pit bull-type dog that was rescued from the Everglades on January 18 by 100+ Abandoned Dogs of Everglades Florida.
+On February 17, the dog attacked and killed 71-year old Pam Robb who was volunteering at the facility on Commercial Boulevard.
 In a February 5 video, WPLG noted that an employee admits that the dog's fear issues "might be out of our hands, a little over our heads."

 "It has been slow and steady with Gladys (5:43) … Since we have had her in the house, she is good with certain people.
 She is not good with others (6:00) ...
 She has got tremendous, tremendous fear ...
 She is afraid to leave this room.
 It is a battle to get her out of this room every single day.
 If we can get her out in the yard, she's terrified out there.
 She does not want to be out there.
 She paces, tail is tucked.
 She's just a nervous wreck (6:27) She's got so much anxiety and fear.
 We are trying to manage it (7:06) As I said, there are only a few of us that can work with Gladys right now, because she's got some fear issues of our other volunteers … We are doing the best that we can [to get her over her anxiety].
 It might be out of our hands, a little over our heads.
 (13:38)” - Gladys Update, slow and steady